why you get a digital certificate in Spain

 So that’s it.
 As I say, we can now access tax information and make health appointments online.
-We’ll even be able to get our Vaccination Certificates online once we’ve had our two shots.
+We even got our Vaccination Certificates online.
 That’s just the tip of the iceberg – there are many other practical uses for the digital certificate.

 But the main thing is that you can do it all from home and avoid some of the paperwork that Spanish bureaucracy is known for.
 That’s why you need a digital certificate.